emmanueltouzery/prelude-ts/README.md

 ## Installation

-Typescript must know about `Iterable`, an ES6 feature (but present in most browsers) to compile prelude-ts.
-If you use typescript and target ES5, a minimum change to your tsconfig.json could be to add:
+TypeScript must know about `Iterable`, an ES6 feature (but present in most browsers) to compile prelude-ts.
+If you use TypeScript and target ES5, a minimum change to your tsconfig.json could be to add:

 ```json
 "lib": ["DOM", "ES5", "ScriptHost", "es2015.iterable"]
 ```

-(compared to the default es5 settings it only adds 'es2015.iterable')
+(compared to the default ES5 settings it only adds 'es2015.iterable')

-### Using in nodejs
+### Using in Node.js

 Just add the dependency in your `package.json` and start using it (like `import { Vector } from "prelude-ts";`, or `const { Vector } = require("prelude-ts");` if you use commonjs).
-Everything should work, including type-checking if you use typescript. prelude-ts also provides pretty-printing in the node REPL.
+Everything should work, including type-checking if you use TypeScript. prelude-ts also provides pretty-printing in the node REPL.

 ### Using in the browser

-Add the dependency in your `package.json`; Typescript should automatically register the type definitions.
+Add the dependency in your `package.json`; TypeScript should automatically register the type definitions.

-The npm package contains the files `dist/src/prelude_ts.js`, `dist/src/prelude_ts.min.js`, which are UMD bundles; they work with other module systems and set `prelude_ts` as a window global if no module system is found. include the relevant one in your index.html in script tags:
+The npm package contains the files `dist/src/prelude_ts.js` and `dist/src/prelude_ts.min.js`, which are UMD bundles; they work with other module systems and set `prelude_ts` as a window global if no module system is found.
+Include the relevant one in your index.html in script tags:

 ```html
 <script src="node_modules/prelude-ts/dist/src/prelude_ts.min.js"></script>
 ```

-You shouldn't have an issue to import prelude-ts in your application, but if you use modules it gets a little more complicated; One solution if you use them is to create an `imports.d.ts` file with the following contents:
+You shouldn't have an issue to import prelude-ts in your application, but if you use modules it gets a little more complicated.
+One solution if you use them is to create an `imports.d.ts` file with the following contents:

 ```typescript